 It's important to know what possible consequences you're facing if you are charged with Driving Under the Influence.
-Note here that "influence" doesn't only mean alcohol, but also drugs like marijuana and other substance use (even prescription painkillers can create in a driver conditions that make driving dangerous and unsafe).
 Today, we'll walk you through what you may be looking at when charged with a first-offense DUI.

 Certain circumstances, such as driving under the influence with children in the car, a blood-alcohol level that is a certain amount or more over the legal limit, and other problems may lead to stricter penalties even for a first offense.

 First Off: Your Drivers' License Will Be Suspended

 A conviction for first offense DUI will require a mandatory six-month suspension of your license unless the charge is successfully contested.
 Do not continue driving on a suspended license.
 Being pulled over while driving on a suspended license for a DUI offense can result in even harsher penalties, up to and including higher jail sentences or total removal of one's legal ability to drive.

 To have your license reinstated upon completion of the six-month suspension, you are required to complete the Alcohol and Drug Safety Action Program.

 Some first-offense convictions, depending on circumstances involved, will also require installation of ignition interlock devices to have driving privileges reinstated.

 Penalties for a first offense DUI are applied based on the BAC of the offender when they are arrested.
 If your Blood Alcohol Concentration is under .10%, you'll be looking at mandatory incarceration of two days up to a maximum of 30 days.
 If your BAC is above .10%, but less than .16%, you'll likely face a mandatory sentence of 3 to 30 days.
 Above .16%, mandatory sentencing stats at 30 days but will not be longer than 90 days.